spglib/spglib/doc/definition.rst

 The choice of transformation matrix is a matter of convention.
-The transformation matrices above transform from a conventional ITA basis to the primitive setting adopted in the reference work of Cracknell, Davies, Love, and Miller (CDML).
+The transformation matrices above transform from a conventional ITA basis to the primitive setting adopted in the reference work of Cracknell, Davies, Miller, and Love (CDML).
 Other primitive setting choices exist: of note, the CDML choice is not the primitive setting choice made in the International Tables of Crystallography.